Golf Swing Error – Illustrated Guide

 Cannot Produce Straight Shots at the Target

 Thanks to its location outside or on top of the target line the club cannot follow a desirable inside-square-inside club path.
 Instead, it will come in towards the ball under an outside-in club path, a path that is strongly associated with slices and one that cannot produce straight shots at the target.
+It can even lead to shanks.

 Breaks the Energy Creation/Transfer Flow